A look at high-profile police shootings

 JORDAN EDWARDS

 This black 15-year-old was fatally shot Saturday by a suburban Dallas police officer while a passenger in a car that was moving away, not in reverse toward officers.
 Balch Springs Police Chief Jonathan Haber said Monday that police video contradicts his department’s original statement about the high school freshman’s killing by officers investigating an underage drinking complaint at a house party Edwards was leaving.
 The officer, identified as Roy Oliver, was fired on Tuesday for violating department policies in Edwards’ death.
-The race of the fired officer was not revealed.
+Oliver is white, according to the Texas Commission on Law Enforcement.

 TERENCE CRUTCHER